Religious Studies Department

 In-Person

 Much contemporary fantasy draws upon ancient and medieval myths about beasts and monsters of various sorts.
 In this course, we will consider the religious origins of the fantastic, and how it continues to resonate in our contemporary world.
 Credit will be granted for only one of RELS 222, RELS 292(2018-19) or RELS 298(2017-18).
 Three credits.
-Offered 2023-2024.
+Offered every year.

 Cults & Alternative Religions